 A lack of faith hinders God from doing wonders in our lives.
 It is not that the power of God is not potent enough, it’s our faith – “this is the victory that has overcome the world – our faith” (1 John 5:4).
 Don’t let your lack of faith hinder God from doing wonders in your life.

-Look at Jesus’ response to the woman’s faith:
+But turn back to the story and look at Jesus’ response to the woman’s faith:

 “Be of good cheer, daughter, your faith has made you well.” - Matthew 9:22

 The reality is no one seeks after God (Psalm 14:2-3), but look at the beauty of God, Jesus commends the woman for her faith.
-However, scripture constantly reminds us that God has given us all a measure of faith (Romans 12:3), Jesus is the author and finisher of our faith (Hebrews 13:2), He is the one that begun the good work in us (Philippians 1:6) – yet God accredits us with it.
+However, scripture constantly reminds us that God has given us all a measure of faith (Romans 12:3), Jesus is the author and finisher of our faith (Hebrews 13:2), and He is the one that began the good work in us (Philippians 1:6) – yet God accredits us with it.

 Let me illustrate.
 When I was younger, I always used to ask my mum for pocket money so I could buy what I wanted.
 One mother’s day weekend, I approached my mum asking for more pocket money than usual, specifically because I wanted to do something special for her.
 After getting what I wanted to get her, I surprised her.
 She was a proud mum, she couldn’t contain her smile.
 Even though it was her money, and she knew that it was her money that brought her the present, she was genuinely happy because I decided to use what she gave me to bring her joy and to please her.
-This is the same with God, He has given us all a measure of faith, He longs to see us use the faith that He has given us to bring joy to Him, using our faith to please Him.
-What a sad sight it is for Him to see us put our God given faith to waste by trusting to people,things and our own devices!
+This is the same with God, He has given us all a measure of faith, and He longs to see us use the faith that He has given us to bring joy to Him, using our faith to please Him.
+What a sad sight it is for Him to see us put our God-given faith to waste by trusting to people, things and our own devices!

 We see this beautiful picture of God throughout scripture: